 Many people think that dentures are only for those who have lost their teeth due to age.
 If you have lost teeth for any reason, dentures can be a viable option in restoring your smile’s brilliance.
 Dentures also have many health benefits including helping you eat, speaking, and keeping your facial muscles from sagging.
 With these benefits, dentures can actually maintain a more youthful appearance.

 Dentures are false teeth that can be removed from your mouth.
 They can look extremely natural and are a good replacement for missing teeth.

-- The dentist will evaluate what type of denture will work best.
+- Our dentists will evaluate what type of denture will work best for you.